rodrigocqb/Shortly-Front/README.md

 [Shortly.webm](https://user-images.githubusercontent.com/106849571/196081091-816fbbf5-4d18-410a-b692-1b779fdc8a68.webm)

-If you want to access your shortened urls, put your shortened url on the end of this link (instead of ":shortUrl"): https://shortly-back-api.herokuapp.com/urls/open/:shortUrl
+If you want to access your shortened urls, put your shortened url on the end of the link (instead of ":shortUrl"): https://shortly-murex.vercel.app/:shortUrl

 ## About
 This is the back end for Shortly, a url shortener.
 Below are the implemented features: